KleinerCodeDrago/DNDDiceThingy/README.md

 1. Upon launching the application, you will see the main screen with various input fields and controls.
 2. Select the dice type you want to use from the dropdown menu (e.g., d20, d6, d100).
+3. To use a non-standard dice type, click the "Non-standard Dice" button and enter the number of sides in the text field.
-3. Enter the target Difficulty Class (DC) in the provided text field.
+4. Enter the target Difficulty Class (DC) in the provided text field.
+If you enter an invalid DC value, an error message will be displayed.
+5. Enter any modifiers to the roll in the "Modifier" text field.
+If you enter an invalid modifier value, an error message will be displayed.
-4. Choose whether you want to roll with advantage, disadvantage, or a single roll by toggling the respective switch.
+6. Choose whether you want to roll with advantage, disadvantage, or a single roll by toggling the respective switch.
-5. Click the "Calculate Probability" button to calculate the probability of rolling the DC or higher based on your input.
-6. The calculated probability will be displayed below the button.
+7. The calculated probability of rolling the DC or higher based on your input will be displayed at the bottom of the screen.

 Contributing
 ------------